AdRoll/baker/README.md

 using [vmware-go-kcl](https://github.com/vmware/vmware-go-kcl), an
 implementation of the KCL (Kinesis Client Library).
-KCL provides a way to to process a single Kinesis stream from multiple Baker instances, each instances reading a specific set of shards.
+KCL provides a way to to process a single Kinesis stream from multiple Baker instances, each instance consuming a number of shards.

 The KCL takes care of balancing the shards between workers.
 At the time of writing, vmware-go-kcl doesn't implement shard stealing yet, so it's advised to